 Developing Sedimentation Models and Constraining Uncertainty

 Clearly, our choice of a simple sedimentation model for Bayesian inversion influences age-depth model construction.
 Since eq.
 2 is calculated layer-by-layer, a limitation of our model is that each layer must contain enough time and astrochronologic data to resolve the frequencies (f) of interest.
 Both the astrochronologic and radioisotopic dates can inform sedimentation model construction.
 First, the dates can be used to calculate average sedimentation rates which to a first approximation can then inform the length of sedimentation model layers.
 For example, Table 3 contains the dates and stratigraphic positions used for inputs for TD1 stability testing (see Section 3.3.1).
 A time difference of 1.72 Ma between the uppermost and lowermost dates separated by 16.84 meters implies an average sedimentation rate of ~9.8 m/Ma or alternatively ~0.1 Ma/m.
 A sedimentation model with a layer thickness of 1 meter would be unable to reliably resolve long (~0.405 Ma) and short (~0.1 Ma) eccentricity cycles, and would only weakly resolve obliquity (~0.41 Ma) and precession scale cycles (~0.02 Ma) within each layer.
 The choice of layer thickness is therefore dependent on both the average sedimentation rate, the cyclostratigraphic sampling rate, and the dominant astronomical signals present in the data.
-Records dominated by eccentricity and obliquity scale fluctuations will necessarily require layers thicknesses that capture longer timescales than records dominated by higher frequency obliquity and precession scale variations.
+Records dominated by eccentricity and obliquity scale fluctuations will necessarily require layer thicknesses that capture longer timescales than records dominated by higher frequency obliquity and precession scale variations.
 Future model development could semi-automate much of this starting model construction, optimizing the number and length of layers.

-Steve some discussion of nyquist frequency, sampling rates, etc could go here too
+However, a critical prerequisite is that the cyclostratigraphic data series has a sampling rate sufficient to reliably capture the highest frequency of interest (e.g., precession).

 A potential criticism of our approach may be that our choice of a simple Bayesian sedimentation model artificially reduces overall model uncertainties.
 Since we do not allow sedimentation rate to vary randomly at all points throughout the stratigraphy, our model lacks the inflated credible intervals that characterize “dates-only” age-depth models (i.e, Bchron, rbacon, Chron.jl).
 Indeed, Haslett and Parnell (2008) consider this minimum assumption of smoothness as a fundamental feature of age-depth modeling as there is “no reason a priori to exclude either almost flat or very steep sections”.
 While Blaauw and Christen (2011) considers some smoothness desirable, both modeling approaches allow sedimentation rate to vary randomly and considerably in the absence of other constraints.
 However, astrochronology provides a clear, strong constraint on the stratigraphic variability in sedimentation rate.
 Astronomical tuning approaches show that frequent changes in sedimentation rate can introduce fluctuations unrelated to astrologic frequencies (Muller and MacDonald, 2002; Malinverno et al., 2010) and stratigraphic investigation of preserved astronomical frequencies often reveals long periods of near constant sedimentation rates (Shen et al., 2022; Sinnesael et al., 2019; Meyers et al., 2001).
 Therefore, the addition of cyclostratigraphic data to age-depth model construction allows for the informed development of simpler sedimentation models which result in substantially lower uncertainties.